mraspaud/timelog.nvim/README.md

 A lightweight and efficient time-tracking plugin for Neovim. **timelog.nvim** allows you to quickly log timestamps, track time spent on tasks, and manage your time efficiently—all without leaving your editor.

+## Todo before an official release

+- [ ] Allow passing custom function to fetch log file for the day/week
+- [ ] Make time format customizable
+- [ ] Show notifications with fidget
+- [ ] Add total time for the day

 ## 📌 Features

 - 🚀 **Quick Timestamp Logging** – Instantly insert timestamps into a log file or buffer.